 Beyond Pablo’s fate, Campbell touched on being reunited with Ellen Sandweiss and Ted Raimi, his new book, the possibility of an Evil Dead 2 crossover and that “Second Coming” will come down to a man-to-man showdown.

-So behold, a conversation with The King as a Krampus gift from iHorror to our loyal readers.
+So behold, a conversation with The King as an early Krampus gift from iHorror to our loyal readers.
 Because you deserve it.
 For being groovy.

 iHorror: From Henrietta to Delta as DeLorean, nods to the original films have been off the charts this season, but none better than Ellen Sandweiss’ return as Ash’s sister Cheryl.
 What was it like having Evil Dead come full circle in a way?